 As a midwife, what tips do you want to share with first-time parents who still have the journey ahead of them?

 Dare to dream and visualize how you want things to be, but to have an open mind and be prepared to reevaluate and reformulate goals over time.
 Be careful about what advice you take.
 I know it can be difficult to trust your own instincts with your first child, but I want to encourage you to try, and if you cannot listen to your instincts, then let the child guide you.
 Listen to your baby, because it knows what it needs.

 We were so happy that you wanted to be a model for our new collection when you were super pregnant.
 Thank you very much!
 Which garments have been your favorites during pregnancy and nursing?

-Your 24/7 bras and panties have served me well during both pregnancies and in between.
-And after this pregnancy, my two most used garments, hands down, have been your support tights and Fast Food bra.
+Your nursing bras and maternity trousers have served me well during both pregnancies and in between.
+And after this pregnancy, my two most used garments, hands down, have been your support leggings and bras.